-Translocations have an important place in our conservation toolbox and can be highly beneficial for (re-)establishing new or bolstering small existing giraffe populations.
+Translocation Translocations have an important place in our conservation toolbox and can be highly beneficial for (re-)establishing new or bolstering small existing giraffe populations.
 They often are truly collaborative efforts and GCF is at the forefront of giraffe translocations in many parts of Africa.
 Translocations bring giraffe into areas where they have gone locally extinct, they only occur in low numbers or to increase their range.
 Together with governments, NGOs and other partners, GCF has successfully translocated giraffe in several giraffe range countries.
 In addition to pure conservation aims, these translocations can support tourism and sustainable development efforts, as well as local communities.
-To date, our collaborative conservation translocation programme has increased and/or augmented over 11 million acres of giraffe habitat
+To date, our collaborative conservation translocation programme has increased and/or augmented over 11 million acres of giraffe habitat throughout Africa.

-Twiga Tracker

-GCF's Twiga Tracker initiative is the largest GPS satellite tracking study ever conducted on giraffe.
+Twiga Tracker GCF's Twiga Tracker initiative is the largest GPS satellite tracking study ever conducted on giraffe.
 Over the past 15 years a growing network of research partners, spearheaded by GCF, has deployed over 570 specially designed GPS satellite units on all four species of giraffe in Africa.
 The data collected from these studies has been instrumental in guiding giraffe conservation strategies throughout their range by providing a better understanding of their needs, their movements, and preferred habitat.
 The Twiga Tracker initiative is also critical in post-translocation monitoring to ensure the giraffe settle in, how they move in their new environment, and most importantly, if they are still alive.
-Tracker design remains an important part of this initiative, and we work with several specialist suppliers while designs continue to
+Tracker design remains an important part of this initiative, and we work with several specialist suppliers while designs continue to evolve over the past few decades from collars, to head harnesses, to ossicone units, and now tail and ear tags.
+Ultimately, the data gathered and lessons learned from our Twiga Tracker initiative allows us and our partners to better save giraffe in the wild.

-Vehicle Support

-In a remote field situation, a reliable vehicle can be the most important conservation tool and ultimately make the difference between life and death.
+Vehicle Support In a remote field situation, a reliable vehicle can be the most important conservation tool and ultimately make the difference between life and death.
 Providing a reliable vehicle such as a 4x4 field vehicle, a translocation truck or a field chariot, supporting vehicle maintenance, insurance and fuel supplies makes all the difference for giraffe conservation.
-At times, this support is the deciding factor in whether or not monitoring, translocations, surveys, veterinary interventions can take place.
+At times, this support is the deciding factor in whether or not monitoring, translocations, surveys, or veterinary interventions can take place.